knative/serving/docs/serving-api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>TLS indicates the existing or expected tls secret that should be used for certificate generation.</p>
+<p>TLS indicates the existing tls secret that should be used for this domain.</p>
-<p>If defined it will use the existing tls secret with the given name, otherwise it will attempt to create
+<p>If defined it will use the tls secret with the given name assumed to exist
-a new secret with the expected name to be used by the certificate.</p>
+in the same namespace as the domainmapping.</p>
 </td>
 </tr>
 </table>